flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 # Overview

 Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft.
 Typically holding patterns have a racetrack pattern that can easily be spotted on flight trackers.
-All holds are made up out of segments, the segments are shown in the figure below.
+All holds are made up of segments.
+The segments are shown in the figure below.

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png)